 - A Post-Mortem discussing the game

 This project was a class project and personal endeavour made real through the support of such a wonderful team of people.
-I am so grateful for the support of Dr. Fenwick McKelvey, Alexandre Bustante, the machine agencies team, and all my playtesters.
+I am so grateful for the support of Dr. Fenwick McKelvey, Alexandre Bustamante, the machine agencies team, and all my playtesters.
 Additionally, I must thank those who game some funding including the Technoculture, Arts, and Games research Lab (TAG), as well as the Digital Citizen Contribution Program.

 To download the game and learn more you can check out the following links: